Wind-whipped fire forces more New Mexico residents to flee

 Associated Press

 ALBUQUERQUE, N.M.
-(AP) — Wind-whipped flames raced Monday across more of New Mexico’s tinder-dry mountainsides, after forcing more residents to flee their homes while firefighting crews elsewhere in the drought-parched state tried to prevent new wildfires from growing.
+(AP) — Wind-whipped flames raced Monday across more of New Mexico’s pine-covered mountainsides, forcing more residents to flee their homes as thick smoke enveloped scattered communities.
+Firefighting crews elsewhere in the drought-parched state tried to prevent new wildfires from growing.

-The blaze burning near the community of Las Vegas in northeastern New Mexico is the biggest wildfire in the U.S. and has charred more than 188 square miles (487 square kilometers).
-Fire officials said they expect it to keep growing.
+The blaze burning in the foothills of the Rocky Mountains near the small northeastern New Mexico city of Las Vegas is the biggest wildfire in the U.S. and has charred more than 188 square miles (487 square kilometers).
+Fire officials said they expect it to keep growing, putting the fire on track to be one of the most destructive in the state’s recorded history.

-“Winds are changing constantly and those, combined with low humidity and high temperatures keep the fire spreading at dangerous speeds and in different directions,” fire officials warned in an overnight update about the fire.
+“Winds are changing constantly and those, combined with low humidity and high temperatures keep the fire spreading at dangerous speeds and in different directions,” officials warned in a fire update.
 “Over the next two weeks, the majority of our days are listed as red flag days, with high winds, which will continue to make suppression efforts difficult.”

 Another New Mexico wildfire burning in the mountains near Los Alamos National Laboratory also prompted more evacuations over the weekend.
-It has reached the burn scars of wildfires that blackened the region a decade ago when New Mexico had one of its worst and most destructive seasons on record.
+It has reached the burn scars of wildfires that blackened the region a decade ago when New Mexico had one of its worst and most destructive seasons.

-Nearly 3,000 wildland firefighters are battling blazes around the U.S., with about one-third of those assigned to the largest fire burning in New Mexico.
+One of the state’s most destructive fires in 2000 forced the closing of the laboratory and left about 400 people homeless.
+The community was threatened again in 2011 when another blaze caused by a downed power line blackened more of the surrounding forest.

+In the southern New Mexico community of Ruidoso, two people were killed in a wildfire that destroyed more than 200 homes.

 The blazes are among many this spring that forced panicked residents to make life-or-death, fight-or-flee snap decisions as wildfire season heats up in the U.S. West.
 Years of hotter and drier weather have the exacerbated blazes, leading them to frequently burn larger areas and for longer periods compared with previous decades.